 One way to use lobelia is to substitute it for a cigarette.
 Each day, smoke one less cigarette and take a dose of lobelia instead.
 Follow usage recommendations as excessive use causes nausea and vomiting.

-Whether you choose to quit smoking cold turkey or take your time, practicing stress relief techniques is an important stop smoking method.
-Having healthy ways to relieve emotional tension and anxiety help your mind and body feel balanced, which eases cravings.
+Whether you choose to quit smoking cold turkey or take your time, stress relief techniques are an important stop smoking method.

 According to researchers, regular strength training doubles you chances of becoming a non-smoker.
 Even short 10 minute periods of aerobic exercise lessen the urge to smoke.